 #4.
 Public Libraries

 Public libraries are always a great deal that people forget about.
-You can get free books, movies, and audio recordings, on top of saving money on utilities by using their free Wi-Fi network.
+You can get free books, movies, and audio recordings, on top of saving money by using their free Wi-Fi network.

 A bonus feature of going to the library for this is that they have staff waiting and ready to help you.
 While they may not all be computer experts, the clerks and librarians usually know enough to troubleshoot any minor issues you encounter.